LNodesL/BubblePopCrypter/readme.md

 g++ PopB.cpp Lucid/MemoryManager.cpp -static -o PopB.exe -O2

 # add -mwindows to end of command if you need no console window to show

 ```

+## Lucid

+The Lucid project is no longer continued due to a catastrophic backup syncing issue alongside a corrupted drive.